daniele77/cli/README.md

 The cli interpreter can manage correctly sentences using quote (') and double quote (").
 Any character (spaces too) comprises between quotes or double quotes are considered as a single parameter of a command.
-The characters ' and " can be used inside a command parameter by escaping them with a backslash (\).
+The characters ' and " can be used inside a command parameter by escaping them with a backslash.

 Some example: